-"Thoughts on Education Abroad" is a monthly column written by CAPA The Global Education Network's Deputy President for Strategic Engagement Dr. Michael Woolf.
+"Thoughts on Education Abroad" is a monthly column written by CEA CAPA Education Abroad's Deputy President for Strategic Engagement Dr. Michael Woolf.
 This month, Dr. Woolf sheds a light on how education abroad can help students connect perspectives from different continents on history, politics, and national identity.

 I never enjoyed examinations.
 I’ve failed more than I’ve passed.
 At the age of 15, in the English system, my wisdom and knowledge was tested in about nine different subjects in what was called Ordinary Level.
 I failed Math, Chemistry, Physics, and Biology, destroying the delusion that I had some kind of future as a nuclear physicist or brain surgeon.